omise/omise-ios/README.md

 * `CardExpiryDatePicker` - `UIPickerView` implementation that has a month and year column.
 * `CardCVVTextField` - CVV number field.

-Additionally fields turn red automatically if their content fails basic validation (e.g. alphabetic characters in the number field, content with wrong length, etc.) and come in 2 supported styles, plain and border.
+Additionally, fields turn red automatically if their content fails basic validation (e.g. alphabetic characters in the number field, content with wrong length, etc.) and come in 2 supported styles, plain and border.